Columbus’ Best Ohio Concealed Carry Class

 Food and Drinks: You can pack a lunch, snacks, and drinks or you can purchase the optional lunch.
 We do not take a lunch break so you won’t be able to leave for lunch.

-Legal Presentation: Our class is different from many other classes because we include an hour and a half legal presentation by an attorney who specializes in firearm laws.
+Legal Presentation: Our class is different from many other classes because we include an hour legal presentation by an attorney who specializes in firearm laws.
 Attorney Ken Hanson typically gives a live legal presentation.
 However, there are some classes where he’s unavailable and we have to show a video recording of one of his previous presentations.

 Will I get my license the same day?
 Just like the only place to get a driver’s license is the BMV, the only place you can get a concealed carry license is the Sheriff’s Office.
 You will not have a concealed carry license until you take this next step.
 You will receive a certificate of completion from Armed2Defend as you leave the class.
 You will show this when you go to the Sheriff’s office as your proof of completing 8 hours of training.